fikin/nodemcu-firmware/README.md

 - want to compare c and lua timings without conversion to us
 - want to calculate elapsed time without needing to debounce the 31-bit tmr.now()

+*This branch can be merged on top of nodemcu dev branch.*

 ## benchmark

 This is a branch containing a module called "benchmark" (c-module, lua bindings, module documentation).